How much does a head gasket replacement cost?

-The average pricing for a head gasket replacement is from $1200 to $3000+.
-With the average mechanic asking from $30 to $100+ per hour, it is easy to see how the labour intensiveness of a head gasket replacement can drive costs high.
+The average cost of head gasket repair is from £750 to £1,500.
+With the average mechanic asking from £60 to £100 per hour, it is easy to see how the labour intensiveness of a head gasket replacement can drive costs high.

 In this guide, we look at the signs of a head gasket problem, what it costs to get it replaced or repaired and how to choose the right mechanic for your needs.